-The most frequent calls we receive on application deadline days are from panicked applicants fretting, “I am ready to submit my application, but my recommender is on a transcontinental flight… in labor… trapped on a conference call… on a ship… unable to access the internet, etc.”
+The most frequent calls we receive on application deadline days are from panicked applicants fretting, “I am ready to submit my application, but my recommender is on a trans-Pacific flight… in labor… trapped on a conference call… on a ship… and thus unable to access the internet, etc.”

 Derrick Bolton, MBA/MA Education 1998